/blog/can_protocol

 • analyzing only the software without checking the physical layer.

-Many CAN problems start exactly here: we look at the log but do not check the bus.
-Or we check the wiring but ignore the DBC.
-We always need a complete view.
+Many CAN problems start exactly here: we inspect the log but not the bus, or the wiring but not the DBC.
+The analysis must remain complete, from the transceiver to the application semantics.

 Let's look at a complete example.